Concerto Soloist - Diary entries

 Rachmaninoff's role: Conductor and Concerto Soloist

 Notes: Satina notes that this 9pm concert was the 6th Symphony Concert in the season of the Imperial Russian Music Society.
-Satina does not note who conducted Rachmaninoff’s Symphony, but it was perhaps the composer.
+She does not note who conducted Rachmaninoff’s Symphony, but Martyn confirms it was the composer (p.
+549).
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 February 16,1909